 Defer your income until later

 When you’re about to retire, you may have the most savings that you’ve ever had up until now.
-Therefore a downturn in the markets can have a big impact on the amount of money you'll have for the rest of your life.
+A downturn in the markets can therefore have a big impact on the amount of money you'll have for the rest of your life.
 As you no longer work when you’re retired, you don’t have the opportunity to ride out market cycles and earn your capital back.

 What will your income be?